TV4/polopoly-exporter/README.md

 ##todo
     - make this a gem. as it is handy to fire up irb and require 'polopoly-exporter' to dig around in polopoly.
-    - if your sites have refences to other sites this will basically export everything currently published.